 As a cosmetologist, you have the unique opportunity to be an integral part of some people’s most major life events.

 Take the obvious one for example: a wedding.
 It’s a woman’s “big day,” she’s nervous, and she wants everything to go flawlessly.

 Enter: you, the cosmetologist or makeup artist who will be working for hours to style her hair and make sure her cheeks are the perfect shade of soft, shimmering rose.
 You’ll be boosting her confidence and calming her nerves up until the minute she leaves your salon and heads to the venue.

 You have an extremely important job, because not only will it matter on that day, but every time she sees her wedding photos in the years to come.
-And when she sees her hair and makeup done for the first time and gets teary-eyed, you’ll know your mission was a success.
+When her hair and makeup done for the first time and gets teary-eyed, you’ll know your mission was a success.

-Being involved in major life events is a wildly rewarding experience, and one that cosmetology can offer quite frequently, depending on your specialty.
+Being involved in major life events is a rewarding experience, and cosmetology can offer quite frequently, depending on your specialty.